dandan-drori/Appsus/tasks.md

 # Dandan

+- figure out why mail-preview-mobile classes are shown on the desktop - SATURDAY

-- mobile styling - TODAY + SATURDAY
+- mobile styling - SATURDAY

 - apps integration - save email as a text note - SATURDAY

 # Daniel

-- mobile - styling (breakpoint for input and stretch the notes)
+- mobile - styling (breakpoint for input and stretch the notes) - SATURDAY

 - apps integration - send any note as email - SATURDAY